Symphon-E App REST/JSON Read Access

 1.1.
 Prerequisites

-The device accessing the electrical energy storage system (e. g. notebook/PC) must have direct access to the IP address of the EMS — i. e. be connected to the same physical network.
+The device accessing the electrical energy storage system (e. g. notebook/PC) must have direct access to the IP address of the EMS — e. g. be connected to the same physical network.

 1.2.
 REST/JSON basics